kawansoft/SympleGit-Java/README.md

 2. It has wrappers classes for main Git actions, with easy names to use.
 3. It is extendable & customizable using Artificial Intelligence (GPT-4).

-## Choosing SympleGit Over JGit: Understanding the Advantages
+## Why choose SympleGit when there is already JGit?

 [JGit](https://www.eclipse.org/jgit/) is a great Java implementation of Git, very well and rich featured, with a clean and fluent API.
 JGit was designed to manage Git full support in Eclipse, implementing all sophisticated actions for the end user developing  a Java project.

 If you want to develop a Java editor and add to Git management: [install JGit](https://mvnrepository.com/artifact/org.eclipse.jgit/org.eclipse.jgit).

 But, on the other side, the API has a learning curve and there is no direct and one to one support for CLI actions.
 SympleGit  should thus be easier than JGit for simple Git integration in many Java projects.
+Let's jump into details!

+## Choosing SympleGit Over JGit: Understanding the Advantages

 ### Support for CLI Git calls